our impact.

 normalization

-Surplus food donation becomes a widespread and normalized practice across businesses in the Northern Virginia and Washington, DC regions.
+Surplus food donation is normal and welcomed in businesses across Northern Virginia and Washington, DC.

 sustainable system